AmritK10/Image-Captioner-Web-App/README.md

 <li>Users first Sign Up.</li>
 <li>Logged In users can upload their images using the upload form.</li>
 <li>The Deep Learning model will generate the captions and display them.</li>
-<li>Furthermore users can make their uploaded images public for others to see.</li>
+<li>Furthermore, users can make their uploaded images public for others to see.</li>
 <li>Uploaded images and Generated captions of a user are available at their profile page.</li>
 </ul>